Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Are Ferrets Related to Cats or Dogs?

-It’s a reasonable question considering that, like cats and dogs, ferrets are furry little predators we’ve domesticated as companion animals.
+It’s a reasonable question considering that like cats and dogs, ferrets are furry little predators we’ve domesticated as companion animals.
 The closest similarity is that they’re very inquisitive and playful, like cats.
-Ferrets get up to a lot of the same zany shenanigans that cats and dogs do as well and can develop similar bonds with us humans, but are they related at all?
+Ferrets get up to a lot of the same zany shenanigans that cats and dogs do and can develop similar bonds with us humans, but are they related at all?

 Not really.
 As weasels, ferrets are technically related to felines and canines in a very distant cousin type of way.
 More specifically, they’re all members of the Carnivora order, which means dogs, cats, and ferrets stem from the same ancient carnivorous ancestors.